-The best way to start is by doing research of your audience.
+The best way to start is by doing research on your audience.
 Who is your audience?
 Which interest they have?
 See which hashtags your audience is using, and which hashtag fit your business.
-They should be relevant, and more important they should contain the keywords that better defines your business and how your audience would look for your business.
+They should be relevant, and more importantly, they should contain the keywords that better defines your business and how your audience would look for your business.

 Research your competitors

 Any type of strategy needs competitor research; find out which hashtags your competitors are using, take a closer look on which one provides more engagement, and develop your strategy

 Find the related hashtags, like #photography #photographer #fashion #fashionphotographer #fashionphotography and add them to your post.